mickelson/attract/Readme.md

 		attract --build-romlist <emulator names...>

-You can also import romlists from MameWah/Wahcade! (.lst), Attract-Mode (.txt) and HyperSpin (.xml) list files using the following command:
+You can also import romlists from mame listxml files as well as gamelists for other frontends.
+Supported source files include: *.lst (MameWah lists), *.txt (Attract-Mode lists) and *.xml (Mame listxml and HyperSpin lists):

-		attract --import-romlist <file> [emulator name]
+		attract --import-romlist <source_file> [emulator name]

 The --build-romlist and --import-romlist options can be chained together in all sorts of strange and wonderful ways to generate combined Attract-Mode